gaehlerm/SoftwareEngineering/README.md

 Writing such code at first seems attractive.
 You don't have to redefine the `feed` method for animals eating meat.
 It's already implemented.
 But saving a few lines of code is no merit for code quality.
 Stability is.
 And this code here is not stable.
 It is brittle.
 A single typo can create a hard-to-track bug.
 Let's assume you define a method `fed` inside `Sheep` instead of `feed`.
 Then the sheep will most likely be fed with meat and there is no way the computer can warn you.
 Inheritance allows you to reuse some functions, such that you only have to write it once in the base class but not in the derived classes.
 This, however, has the drawback that you don't have to overwrite it and a small typo changes the method that you call.
 This is opposite to abstract base classes where you are forced to overwrite the base class method and you'll get an error if you add a typo to the method name.

 In the case above using an abstract base class, this kind of bug is not possible.
-The code is much more stable.
+The code is a little bit longer, but also much more stable.
 The following code return an error message before executing it because `Lion` does not implement the `feed` method.

-And then there's the `override` keyword in C++ and Java, meanwhile in Python it's not even an official language feature.
-But this fixes the problem only partially.
-You may forget to state that a function is `override` or you may completely redefine a function.
-These problems cannot occur when using abstract base classes instead of `override`.

 ```py
 from abc import ABC, abstractmethod